graphile/crystal/packages/graphql-build/README.md

     `Self` in the context)

-- `GraphQLInputObjectType*`: When creating a GraphQLInputObjectType via `buildObjectWithHooks`, we'll execute, the following hooks:
+- `GraphQLInputObjectType*`: When creating a GraphQLInputObjectType via `newWithHooks`, we'll execute, the following hooks:

   - `GraphQLInputObjectType` to add any root-level attributes, e.g. add a description
   - `GraphQLInputObjectType:fields` to add additional fields to this object type (is ran asynchronously and gets a reference to the final GraphQL Object as `Self` in the context)

-- `GraphQLEnumType*`: When creating a GraphQLEnumType via `buildObjectWithHooks`, we'll execute, the following hooks:
+- `GraphQLEnumType*`: When creating a GraphQLEnumType via `newWithHooks`, we'll execute, the following hooks:

   - `GraphQLEnumType` to add any root-level attributes, e.g. add a description